Butternut Squash And Apple Soup (Stovetop or IP)

 Garnish options

-• Pepitas, Homemade croutons (my fave), Fresh herbs – thyme, rosemary, chives, sage; Crumbled goat cheese; Cheese toasts; Parmesan wafers; Chopped cooked bacon; Toasted nuts or candied pecans
+• Pepitas, Homemade croutons (my fave) or toasted bread cubes, Fresh herbs – thyme, rosemary, chives, sage; Crumbled goat cheese; Dollop of plain Greek yogurt; Cheese toasts; Parmesan wafers; Chopped cooked bacon; Toasted nuts or candied pecans

 Instructions

-• SAUTE VEGGIES: Heat oil in medium pot to medium-high heat.
-Add onions and saute for 3 minutes.
+• SAUTÉ VEGGIES: Heat oil in medium to large pot to medium-high heat.
+Add onions and sauté for 3 minutes.
 Add butternut squash, potato, garlic and apple.
 Saute another 4 minutes.

 Shortcut: skip this first step, add all veggies to the pot and go to the next step.

-• SIMMER SOUP: Add enough broth to cover the vegetables.
+• SIMMER SOUP: Add just enough broth to cover the vegetables.
 Add seasonings.
-Bring to boil, then reduce heat to medium low, cover and simmer for 20-30 minutes or until vegetables are very soft.
+Bring to boil, then reduce heat to medium low heat, cover and simmer for 20-30 minutes or until vegetables are very soft.

-• PUREE SOUP AND FINISH: Puree soup – I do it right in the pot with an immersion blender, but you can also do it in a regular blender or food processor.
+• PURÉE SOUP AND FINISH: Purée soup for a silky texture – I do it right in the soup pot with an immersion blender, but you can also do it in a regular blender or food processor.
 The soup will be fairly thick as the potato acts as a thickening agent.
 Here’s where I add about 1/4-1/2 cup (59-118 ml) of half and half cream – or milk if you want to keep it lighter.
 Or, you can skip the dairy altogether and just add some water or broth to desired consistency if you find the soup too thick.
 Taste and adjust seasonings.
 I often add a pinch of fresh or dried thyme.
 Serve with garnishes you like.

 Recipe Notes

 2. Preparing butternut squash: If you can, buy precut and peeled butternut squash.
 If you can’t, buy a whole butternut squash, pierce it a few times with a knife, then microwave it for 4-5 minutes.
-This will make it much easier to peel and cut.
+This is a great way to ease cutting and peeling the squash.

-3. Cream or milk: Use whatever combination you like to get the creaminess you want.
+3. Cream or milk options: Use whatever combination you like to get the creaminess you want.
 Heavy cream will make a richer and thicker soup (you may need to add more broth to thin it out).
-I use about 1/4 cup half and half cream.
+I use about 1/4 cup/60 ml. half and half cream.
 To reduce calories, use milk.
 For dairy free, leave out the cream altogether.
 Or use coconut milk.

-3. For an extra boost of sweetness, nutrition and depth of color, use a small sweet potato instead of a white potato.
+5. Add a touch more sweetness (as well as nutrition and depth of color): use a small sweet potato instead of a white potato.

-6. Make ahead: The soup keeps well in the fridge for up to a week.
-Or you can freeze it in an airtight container or bag for 3 months.
-Make sure you don’t bring the soup to boil when reheating or the cream will curdle.
+• Freeze it in an airtight container or sealed bag for 3 months.
+If you added cream, make sure you don’t bring the soup to boil when reheating or the cream will curdle – and whisk it well while reheating.

 Nutritional information is estimated and includes 1/4 cup/59 ml half and half cream for the entire soup and a white potato (not sweet potato).